EviePalaiochorinou/bank-ledger/README.md

   ```sh
   irb -r ./lib/bank_statement.rb
   ```
-- Create a new transaction
+- Create a new account
   ```sh
   account = Account.new
   ```